Frame File Options Dialog

 Save frames without rotation/flip to standard orientation

 This options controls whether the plugin saves frames in the raw orientation as read from the camera rather than rotating and flipping them, if necessary, into the standard orientation at which images are viewed in SerialEM.
-Image flipping alone does not take significant time, but rotation does: 0.05 seconds for counting mode frames and 0.2 seconds for super-resolution frames.
+Image flipping alone does not take significant time, but rotation does.
+Originally, it took 0.05 seconds for K2 counting mode frames and 0.25 seconds for super-resolution frames, but multi-threading in SerialEM 3.7 has reduced the latter to ~0.1 sec.
 If you do not care about preserving orientation in the saved frames, you can select this option to reduce frame processing time.
 However, handedness will be changed if a flipping operation is being skipped.
 This option is enabled only if the current camera has a nonzero RotationAndFlip property.

 If you are saving non-gain-normalized frames from GMS 2.3.1 or higher, the defect list written stored with the frames will be adjusted for the change in orientation.
 These defect lists always have a RotationFlip entry showing the orientation to which they apply, and the title in the image file shows the operation applied to the frames after 'r/f', which will be 0 with this option on.